CallocGD/Geometry-Dash-Miscellaneous-Decomp-Tools/class_offests/readme.md

 - Maybe a Ghidra Script written in Java (Since Python version isn't totally working for Python 3 yet) to help auto fill in subclasses members (simillar to IDA-PRO, I think...), from completely finished classes objects Inherited from CCObjects and other Class variables From Geometry Dash and more because writing these members by hand is a pain in the ass...

+# WARNING
+This is Obsolete and better tools are planned for taking it's place thsi directory will be deleted soon.